Welcome to Great Basin College!

-The refund policy for one or two day courses:
+The refund policy for one day courses shall be:

 Note: For internet classes, the first class meeting is considered to be 8 a.m. of the first business day of the week in which the course began.